mleduque/Forgotten-Armament/UPDATED-ITEM-DESCRIPTIONS.md

 - Immunity to confusion and all psionic attacks
 - Immunity to charm
 - 25% chance per hit that target must save vs. Death at -4 or die (previously -2 save)

+#### Ir'revrykal
+- Remove Dispel on Hit and Immunity to Charm
+- Each hit drains 5 Hit Points from the target and transfers them to the wielder.
+This will not heal beyond the wielder's maximum.
+- 10% chance of decapitating opponent with each successful attack (Save vs. Death at -4 negates)

 ### Wakizashis